Section 1. Respect for the Integrity of the Person, Including Freedom from:

 Libel/Slander Laws: There were numerous reports during the year of the government using libel laws to suppress publication of material that criticized policies or public officials.

 Access to the internet is legally available only through government-authorized internet service providers.
-The government required internet access providers to monitor customers and also required internet cafes to install hidden cameras and provide identity records of customers.
+The government required internet service providers to monitor customers and required internet cafes to install hidden cameras and provide identity records of customers.
 Although authorities blocked websites offering proxies, persistent internet users accessed the unfiltered internet via other means.

 On a number of occasions, government officials and senior clerics publicly warned against inaccurate reports on the internet and reminded the public that criticism of the government and its officials should be done through available private channels.
 The government charged those using the internet to express dissent against officials or religious authorities with terrorism, blasphemy, and apostasy.

 The press and publications law criminalizes the publication or downloading of offensive sites, and authorities routinely blocked sites containing material perceived as harmful, illegal, offensive, or anti-Islamic.
 The governmental Communications and Information Technology Commission (CITC) filtered and blocked access to websites it deemed offensive, including adult content, as well as pages calling for domestic political, social, or economic reforms or supporting human rights, including websites of expatriate Saudi dissidents.

 The CITC coordinated decisions with the Saudi Arabian Monetary Agency on blocking phishing sites seeking to obtain confidential personal or financial information.
 Authorities submitted all other requests to block sites to an interagency committee, chaired by the Ministry of Interior, for decision.
 Under the Telecommunication Act, failure by service providers to block banned sites can result in a fine of five million riyals ($1.33 million).